mikal16/deseq2_tutorial/README.md

 Make sure that both files are downloaded into your working directory when running R script.

-Class PowerPoint has also been uploaded here.
+Class PowerPoint with breakdown of analysis is also found in this repository.